Quansight-Labs/ndindex/docs/slices.md

   ```

   Fencepost problems are a leading cause of off-by-one errors.
 Thinking about
-  slices in this way is to think about arrays as separated by fenceposts, and
+  slices in this way is to think about lists as separated by fenceposts, and
   is only begging for problems.
 This will especially be the case if you still
-  find yourself otherwise thinking about the indices of array elements
+  find yourself otherwise thinking about indices as pointing to list elements
   themselves, rather than the divisions between them.
 And given the behavior
   of negative slices and integer indices under this model, one can hardly
   blame you for doing so (see the previous two bullet points).